-This tool is especially useful in laptops, as it is common for these devices to present problems when emitting video through ports, a situation that can be easily with this tool.
+This tool is especially useful in laptops, as it is common for these devices to present problems when emitting video through ports, a situation that can be easily solved with this tool.

 Identification of Our GPU